Rivoli, Piedmont: History

 Although unproven by archaeological and historical sources, it is thought that before the Roman conquest the area of Rivoli was inhabited by the Taurini, a tribe of the Ligures, who, after the 4th century BC, were most likely joined by a Celtic migration from what is today southern France.
 The Romans conquered the area in 221 BC.

-The first findings are from the 1st and 2nd century CE, belonging to Roman sepultures.
+The first findings are from the 1st and 2nd centuries AD, belonging to Roman sepultures.

 Main sights

 The Castle of Rivoli, an unfinished residence of the Royal House of Savoy, currently houses a museum of contemporary art.